UPRI-earthquake/upri-earthquake.github.io/doc/connect-to-rshake.md

 > **_NOTE:_**  For improved security, it's highly recommended to change the default password of your Raspberry Shake.
-To learn how to update your password and access essential guidelines for securing your device effectively, refer to this [guide](https://manual.raspberryshake.org/hacked.html#hacked).
+To learn how to update your password and access essential guidelines for securing your device effectively, refer to this <a href="https://manual.raspberryshake.org/hacked.html#hacked" target="_blank">guide.</a>